zenstackhq/zenstack-docs/docs/reference/zmodel-language.md

 ### Using authentication in policy rules

 It's very common to use the current login user to verdict if an operation should be permitted.
 Therefore, ZenStack provides a built-in `auth()` attribute function that evaluates to the `User` entity corresponding to the current user.
-To use the function, your ZModel file must define a `User` model.
+To use the function, your ZModel file must define a `User` model or a model marked with the `@@auth` attribute.

 You can use `auth()` to: